-“Once when I called Domino’s, they were able to tell me how many pizzas I had ordered in the last few years and what the most common was.
-They knew more about my pizza order than I knew about it.
-The reason for that was because they had my order history on their computer database.
+“Once when I called a pizza restaurant, they were able to tell me how many pizzas I had ordered in the last few years and what the most common was.
+They knew more about my pizza orders than I did because they had my order history on their computer database.
 Similarly, in surgery, the data is critical.
-Innovative tools, such as advanced robotic and computer systems, provide and contain so much valuable, immediate data that helps us improve procedures and patient experience.”
+Innovative tools, such as advanced robotic and computer systems, provide and contain so much valuable, immediate data.
+All this information helps us improve procedures and patient experience.”

 He loves to give back.

-“Ten years ago, I went on my first trip with Operation Walk.
-Operation Walk is a charitable organization that does free total joint replacement procedures on people who do not have access to advanced care.
-We have traveled across the world to do joint replacements.
-The first week of December, we do surgeries for people in our own neighborhoods that can’t afford them.
+“Ten years ago, I went on my first trip with Operation Walk, a charitable organization that provides free total joint replacement procedures for people who do not have access to advanced care.
+We have traveled across the world to do joint replacements, and we also do surgeries for people in our own neighborhoods who can’t afford them.
 Now I’m on the board of directors for the Los Angeles chapter of Operation Walk.”

-Paul K. Gilbert, MD, is assistant professor of orthopaedic surgery at the Keck School of Medicine.
-Click here to view Dr. Gilbert’s full biography
+Dr. Gilbert is also an assistant professor of clinical orthopaedic surgery at the Keck School of Medicine of USC.
+Click here to view Dr. Gilbert’s full biography.